plinker-rpc/tasks/README.md

 The tasks component allows you to write code based tasks which are completed by a daemon, this could allow you to create a single interface to control a cluster of servers tasks.

-Want to see an eample project?
+Want to see an example project?
 Check out [PlinkerUI](https://github.com/lcherone/PlinkerUI)

 **Composer**